-EPR w/ Concentric Neutral and Spiral Tape

-POSSIBLY

-meaning the group of strands are wound around a common center point, in this case the conductor and its insulation.
+"shield" can be made from different metals and be of various physical designs, as the photos above illustrate: individual round wires, flat wires, continuous wrapped foil, and combinations of these.
+Each design meaning the group of strands is wound around a common center point, in this case the conductor and its insulation.
 These strands are helically wound around the insulation to form a more complete wire "cage" or "shield" surrounding the insulation, providing a uniform ground plane to minimize the voltage stress fields around the cable.
-The below photo shows an XLPE insulated medium voltage cable with the typical concentric neutral design, using possibly 16 individual round copper wires helically wound around the conductor insulation.